xraypy/xraylarch/_sources/xafs_preedge.rst.txt

 Notes:

-  - The ``whiteline`` parameter is used to exclude the region around the white line in the data from the fit.
-The large spectral weight under the white line can skew the fit result, particularly in data measured over a short data range.
-The value is eV units.
   - The ``order`` parameter is the order of the Legendre polynomial.
     Data measured over a very short data range are likely best processed with ``order=2``.
 Extended XAS data are often better processed with